The Story of Animerama: Belladonna of Sadness

 In Cleopatra, sex appeal was front and center, a crutch upon which the

 lackluster story could lean.
-Meanwhile, Belladonna
+While Belladonna

 _______________________________________